GannettDigital/simulato/README.md

             * The selenium representation of the web element
         * isDisplayed
             * A boolean computed based on whether the element is visible to a user
-* Parameters
-    * `instanceName`
-        * The unique name of the component which was given upon creation
-    * `options`
-        * The options object for the component which was given upon creation
 * Element properties
     * `name`
         * Must a be a string and is **required**